What Is Shrimp?

 Shrimp is a versatile food that you can cook in several ways.
 Healthier methods include:

 Unless you live near the coast, shrimp at your local grocery likely aren't fresh.
 They'll be frozen or previously frozen and thawed.
-Some food experts will tell you it's OK to buy thawed shrimp if you plan on cooking them immediately.
+Some food experts will tell you it's OK to buy thawed shrimp if you plan on cooking them right away.
 Just don't refreeze them.
 Others argue that thawed shrimp may have been frozen and thawed more than once, which affects both texture and flavor.

 Methods vary, but to prepare your shrimp, first soak them in cold water before you clean them.
 Some cooks use salt water.
 To remove the shell, pull the legs off first and use your thumbs to separate the shell from the body.
 You can pull the head away as the shell comes off.